Ocean Master: Forever Evil

 During the 2013 "Forever Evil" storyline, Deathstorm and Power Ring invade Belle Reve, killing Orm's lawyer.
 During Belle Reve's prison break, Orm walks out to reclaim his Atlantean garb when a critically wounded prison officer begs for help; seeing that this officer was the only one who showed him any kindness, Orm kills him to end his suffering.
 He then runs into fellow escapees who are attacking a small-town diner, and whilst he is initially not bothered about confronting them, once they turn their attentions to him, he takes them out.
 A diner employee named Erin desperately pleads with Orm to save her young son Tommy, but he refuses, instead heading back to the ocean.
 However, he changes his mind, going back midway through his path to save him.

 In the aftermath of the attack, Orm now lives with Erin and Tommy, entertaining the latter with stories of Atlantis.
 Suddenly, Orm is confronted by King Nereus from Xebel who has found the other four kingdoms.
 Nereus offers him the opportunity to join him to allow the kings of the Seven Seas to rule Earth once more.

 Aquaman: Maelstrom

 Although Ocean Master did not appear, it is revealed that Orm was not responsible for his mother death; after Atlanna slew her husband for claiming to kill Arthur, she faked her death and abandoned Orm, leaving him to the inherit the throne.
-When Arthur met her and gave her an artifact that will allow Atlantis to officially recognize him as the true sovereign of Atlantis, she urged her elder son to not to reveal her true whereabouts to Orm, intending to confront him herself when she is ready.
+When Arthur met her and gave her an artifact that will allow Atlantis to officially recognize him as the true sovereign of Atlantis, she urged her elder son not to reveal her true whereabouts to Orm, intending to confront him herself when she is ready.